klamoureux386/ConditionPredictor/README.md

     6. Download the latest version of Maven.
     7. Navigate to the CTakesJava directory.
     8. Clone the Apache cTAKES [fork] (https://github.com/klamoureux386/cdss-ctakes) into the CTakesJava folder of your machine.
     9. Run the setup for cTAKES (currently just `mvn clean compile` and `mvn clean compile package`).
-    9.5: Make sure you [download](https://sourceforge.net/projects/ctakesresources/files/sno_rx_16ab.zip/download) the default fast lookup dictionary and unzip it in your `resources/org/apache/ctakes/dictionary/lookup/fast` directory.
+Make sure you [download](https://sourceforge.net/projects/ctakesresources/files/sno_rx_16ab.zip/download) the default fast lookup dictionary and unzip it in your `resources/org/apache/ctakes/dictionary/lookup/fast` directory.
     10. Afterward, take the compiled ctakes-distribution target folder (*cTakesJava/ctakes/ctakes-distribution/target*) and move the `apache-ctakes-#.#.#.-bin.zip` file outward to the same directory as the parent ctakes folder.
     11. Unzip the bin .zip, rename the output folder to `ctakes-7.0.0-compiled`
     12. Navigate to src → main → bin and add a file named `.env`.
 Add `CTAKES_HOME=%CURRENT_DIR%` and save.
-    13. Run the .NET Aspire project. **NOTE**: There is currently a bug where access to the .bat file of the wrapper project gets locked after running the solution once.
-A workaround for this is to open Task Manager and end the leftover java.exe process.
-    [This link](https://github.com/dotnet/aspire/issues/10377) indicates that it is an issue with launching .NET Aspire via an IDE.
-Need to look into this more and determine if I need an alternative way to launch the app/automatic kill process, etc.
+    13. Download the [Aspire 9.4 CLI](https://learn.microsoft.com/en-us/dotnet/aspire/whats-new/dotnet-aspire-9.4) and launch the project from the AppHost directory using `aspire run`.
+NOTE: Running from Visual Studio results an [issue](https://github.com/dotnet/aspire/issues/10377) where the Java process (and by extension, Tomcat server occupying the port) isn't gracefully terminated on project shutdown.
+Shutting down via the IDE doesn't send the SIGTERM signal properly compared to the CLI.

 3. To run the CTakes Java wrapper standalone if testing:
     1. Open up the wrapper-app project in IntelliJ.